 Born in Hillsborough, Ireland, Jimmy and his family emigrated to Canada when he was a young boy, settling in Vancouver where a sharp-eyed boxing man, Charles “Pop” Foster, discovered him.
 A friend of Jimmy’s father, Foster saw natural talent in the youngster and an improvised boxing gym was soon constructed in the backyard.
-With McLarnin Senior’s blessing, Foster set about teaching young Jimmy the finer points of the trade and before he was 16-years-old he held the amateur flyweight title of British Columbia.
+With McLarnin Senior’s blessing, Foster set about teaching the youth the finer points of the trade and before Jimmy was 16-years-old he held the amateur flyweight title of British Columbia.
 Shortly after, he won his first pro fight in Vancouver.

 In 1924 Foster and McLarnin set out for California where some serious money could be won.
-He was still only 16, but the young pugilist lied about his age (hence, his other famous nickname, “Babyface”) and soon found himself competing as often as once a week in Oakland and Los Angeles.
-A dynamic performer with fearsome power, McLarnin reeled off 19 wins in little more than a year before losing to future bantamweight champ Bud Taylor.
-Despite this, McLarnin got his first major break with a non-title match against world flyweight champion Pancho Villa.
+He was still only sixteen, but the young pugilist lied about his age (hence, his other famous nickname, “Babyface”) and he soon found himself competing as often as once a week in Oakland and Los Angeles.
+A dynamic performer with fearsome power, McLarnin reeled off nineteen wins in little more than a year before taking his first defeat from future bantamweight champ Bud Taylor.
+Despite the loss, McLarnin got the major break of a non-title match against reigning world flyweight champ Pancho Villa.
 Jimmy scored an upset decision over the great Villa (who was suffering at the time from a major tooth infection which took his life within days of the fight) and suddenly everyone was talking about this exciting young Irish kid with the sledgehammer right hand.

-By 1928 he was a seasoned professional with a solid reputation and his debut at New York City’s Madison Square Garden attracted a crowd of over 18,000.
+By 1928 McLarnin was a seasoned professional with a solid reputation and his debut at New York City’s Madison Square Garden attracted a huge crowd.
 After he knocked out ring wizard Sid Terris in the first round, McLarnin was carried aloft by the gleeful Irish-American fans who adopted him as their very own.
 From that night on, McLarnin was nothing less than a major attraction.
 He had yet to win a world title, but it didn’t matter.
 When Jimmy McLarnin fought, the crowds came out.

 Brittle hands became a factor in Jimmy’s career soon after.
 He broke his right fist twice in 1930, one of those occasions being a loss to “The Fargo Express,” Billy Petrolle.
 But after a long rest, McLarnin came back stronger than ever, besting Petrolle twice before getting into a stretch drive towards a shot at the world title.
 A high profile win over an aging Benny Leonard in 1932 (which sent “The Ghetto Wizard” into retirement) only added to McLarnin’s status, and the following year he stopped the great southpaw Young Corbett III in the first round to claim the undisputed welterweight crown.
 It had taken almost a decade, but McLarnin was finally champion of the world.
 Jimmy took a well-deserved hiatus, waiting almost a full year before defending his title in the first of three highly competitive clashes with the great Barney Ross.

-For the sake of historical accuracy, it must be noted that McLarnin, whose other nicknames included “The Jew Beater” and “The Hebrew Scourge,” had his biggest, richest fights against Jewish boxers.
+For the sake of historical accuracy, it must be noted that McLarnin, whose other nicknames included “The Jew Beater” and “The Hebrew Scourge” (as well as “The Murderous Mick” and “The Irish Lullaby”) had his biggest, richest fights against Jewish boxers.
 Italians, Irishmen, Jews, Latins, Poles — ethnic matches were guaranteed money-makers in boxing at that time as each fighter’s respective contingents would turn out in droves to cheer their hero on.
 After Benny Leonard, the best-loved Jewish pugilist was the extremely tough and cagey Ross and in the middle of the Great Depression a mob of sixty thousand flooded the stands to see the first of three close-fought championship battles.
 All three matches went the distance and two of the three were split-decisions.
 Ross took the first before McLarnin came back to regain his title four months later.
 A third battle, also razor close, went Ross’s way.